surespot is Today's Safest and Most Secure Private Messaging Tool.

 To verify there is no man-in-the-middle (MITM) attack, a user can always compare key fingerprints with their contact by simply pressing and holding down on the user name of interest and selecting “view key fingerprints.”
 This brings up a list of hexadecimal letters and numbers that represent a fingerprint of the keys that can be compared with those viewed by your contact.
 This essentially takes the server out of the equation as the key fingerprints would not match if there was a MITM backdoor in place.

-This feature, matched with our fully open source code-base is how we say what we do, do what we say, and prove it.
+This feature, matched with our fully open source client code-base is how we say what we do, do what we say, and prove it.

-We take your right to privacy very seriously and will continue to stand in front of competition with the utmost confidence that our total open-source transparency policy speaks for itself.
+We take your right to privacy very seriously and will continue to stand in front of competition with the utmost confidence that our total open-source client transparency policy speaks for itself.
 We believe that open source will always be the base requirement standard for solutions in this space.

 Further, we have not been coerced by authorities to change our source code in order to attempt a deciphering of communications, nor can they legally compel us to do so.
 If any agency attempts to intimidate us for this purpose they will be in direct violation of the law and setting themselves up for a losing battle in court.